Nonalcoholic fatty liver disease

 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down any symptoms you're having, including any that seem unrelated to the appointment.

-- Make a list of all medications, vitamins or supplements that you're taking.
+- Make a list of all medications, vitamins or supplements you're taking.

 - Take any relevant medical records, such as records of any tests you've had that relate to your current condition.

-- Take a family member or friend along.
-Sometimes it can be difficult to absorb all the information provided during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+- Take a family member or friend along, if possible.
+Sometimes it can be hard to remember all the information you get during an appointment.
+Someone who comes with you may remember something that you missed or forgot.

-- Write down questions to ask your doctor.
+- Write down questions to ask your health care team.